The U.S. announces new sanctions against North Korea

 Seven officials who represent North Korea’s arms dealing trade in Africa, Iran, Russia and Syria were designated by the U.S. Treasury as subject to the new economic sanctions.

-U.S. administration officials said the individuals targeted by Friday's sanctions are not thought to be responsible for the Sony hack.
+U.S. administration officials said the individuals targeted by Friday’s sanctions are not thought to be responsible for the Sony hack.
 But in exposing their names and positions as North Korean arms dealers, the United States hopes to stymie their business prospects.
-Their names were not publicly known until now.

 U.S. officials said they didn’t know whether the 10 North Korean officials listed by the Treasury Department held any assets in U.S. institutions.